 Wipe those windows

 When you’re on the road in wintry conditions, you can often end up getting sprayed by the dirty water and grit that the vehicles in front of you kick up.
 Make sure your windscreen wash is topped up, and if your wipers have seen better days, grab some new ones here.
+It’s always handy to keep a windshield repair kit just in case you get any small cracks on your screen.

 Top tip: Use air conditioning for faster demisting and to reduce condensation.